sfvicente/Dictator/README.md

 been built as a console application, so some graphics, design and effects (such as flashing buttons and titles) are missing or different from the original.

-Currently, I'm documenting the code, fixing small issues and finishing the missing revolution logic.
+Currently, I'm documenting the code, fixing small issues, adding tests and finishing the missing revolution logic.

 ## Future Development
 It should be easy to port it to an environment which can be used to simulate the _ZX Spectrum_ graphics (such as _JavaScript_ or _Blazor_